 Ymuse is a modern, open source Music Player Daemon (MPD) client written in GTK and Go.

-As an MPD frontend the app provides you with clean, straightforward window through which to browse, manage, and stream music.
-Both responsive and lightweight Ymuse can apparently handle a 12,000+ track playlist with greater ease than Sonata, another popular GTK MPD client.
+As a frontend to MPD, Ymuse offers a clean, straightforward window through which to browse, manage, and stream your music.
+Responsive and lightweight, Ymuse is apparently able to handle a 12,000+ track playlist with more ease than Sonata, another popular GTK MPD client.

-Because Ymuse is a frontend to MPD and not a music player itself you do need to have MPD set up and configured correctly in order to use this app — or to put another way: this isn’t a ‘user friendly MPD set-up wizard’.
+To be clear: Ymuse is a frontend to MPD.
+It is not a music player itself.
+Thus, you need MPD set up and configured correctly on your system in order to use this it.
+And no, this isn’t a ‘user friendly MPD set-up wizard’ either!

-If you are run MPD on your local machine (with default port and no password) then Ymuse will connect automatically as soon as you launch it.
-If your setup is a little more excotice you can can edit the network, host, port and password in the Ymuse > Preferences > General tab directly — nice!
+If you run MPD on your local machine (with default port and no password) Ymuse connects automatically as soon as you launch it.
+For more exotic configurations you can can edit the network, host, port and password directly in Ymuse > Preferences > General — a nice touch.

-To learn more about this client’s features you can watch the video at the start of this post (which you won’t see if you’re reading from an RSS reader or scraper site, sorry) or by rolling your peepers over this condensed summary of its key points:
+You can learn more about this app’s features in the video at the start of this post (which won’t show if you read from an RSS reader or scraper site, alas).
+Alternatively, pass your peepers over the following condensed summary for more about it’s capable of:

 - Connect to local or remote MPD server

 - MPD library browse and search functions